ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 ## Finding the shortest path

-Using the principles of the `has_cycle` function, we can write a function that finds the shortest path between two nodes, using the same early-stopping optimization as for `has_cycle`:
+Using the principles of the `has_cycle` function, we can write a function that finds the shortest path between two nodes, using the same early-stopping optimization:

 ```sql
 CREATE OR REPLACE FUNCTION shortest_path(input_source_node_id BIGINT, input_target_node_id BIGINT)